Lisbon - Cafes

 This is the home to Lisbon’s most famous cake, a custard bun called Pastel de Belém here, pastel de nata in other places, and the perfect accompaniment to a bica - the Portuguese espresso.
-The recipe is said to have come from the munks in the adjacent Jerónimo monastery, and its secret is preserved by three bakers who bake them every morning behind locked and barred doors.
+The recipe is said to have come from the monks in the adjacent Jerónimo monastery, and its secret is preserved by three bakers who bake them every morning behind locked and barred doors.
 About 10,000 a day get eaten!

-This popular café is a favorite among many due to its history and the wide variety of pastries, cakes and fruit juices.
+This popular café is a favourite among many due to its history and the wide variety of pastries, cakes and fruit juices.
 The café was founded in 1922 and is located on one of the city´s busiest squares, Rossio.
 They have also an outside terrace where you can sit and enjoy the sun and your coffee.

 Cafe No Chiado